 The large, plucked-string veena is one of the traditional founts of Carnatic music.
 Many vocalists train on the veena, including the great composer Mutthuswamy Dikshitar.
 The instrument has a deep resonance and good precision of tone, making it suitable to the "pyramid" style of Carnatic articulation.
 It is also the basis for the art of thanam, unmeasured raga exposition with a continuous pulse.
 The veena is easily the most appealing Indian instrument to me, both for its resources and for its traditional repertory, and fortunately its discography contains several items of both good musical & technical quality.

 The Karaikudi style of veena playing is perhaps one of the most distinguished lineages in Carnatic music, tracing ten significant generations.
-Rajeswari Padmanabhan (b.1939) is the grand-niece of the renowned Karaikudi Sambasiva Iyer (1888-1958), recipient of the Sangeetha Kalanidhi award in 1952.
-She also studied directly with leading composer Mysore Vasudevacharya (1865-1961), and has developed a style of compelling refinement and potency.
+Rajeswari Padmanabhan (1939-2008) was the grand-niece of the renowned Karaikudi Sambasiva Iyer (1888-1958), recipient of the Sangeetha Kalanidhi award in 1952.
+She also studied directly with leading composer Mysore Vasudevacharya (1865-1961), and developed a style of compelling refinement and potency.
 Karaikudi Subramaniam (b.1944) is the younger brother of Rajeswari Padmanabhan and likewise the grandson of the great Karaikudi Subbarama Iyer, the eldest Karaikudi Brother.

 Each of these recordings is of good production quality.
 The first is supposed to be the beginning of a series on the Karaikudi veena style.
 The latter two are on labels distributed internationally.